-2020 2019 RMB'000 RMB'000 Expense relating to short-term leases 12,282 45,192 Variable lease payments not included in the measurement of lease liabilities 34,646 58,345 Total cash outflow for leases 257,888 352,935 · · · · · Additions to right-of-use assets 285,049 240,621 Disposal of right-of-assets (49,532) (10,494) Modification of right-of-use assets - (9,733) Impairment loss of right-of-use assets recognised in profit or loss (17,656) (5,667) Land use right transfer to investment property - (17,318)
+2021 2020 RMB'000 RMB'000 Expense relating to short-term leases 18,012 12,282 Variable lease payments not included in the measurement of lease liabilities 34,018 34,646 Total cash outflow for leases 341,573 289,514 Additions to right-of-use assets 272,944 285,049 Disposal of right-of-use assets (29,474) (49,532) Impairment loss of right-of-use assets recognised in profit or loss (1,865) (17,656)

-For both years, the Group leased various offices and chain stores for its operations.
-Lease contracts were entered into for fixed term of 2 to 8 years.
+For the year ended 31 December 2021 and 2020, the Group leased various offices and chain stores for its operations.
+Lease contracts were entered into for fixed term of 2 to 8 years (2020: 2 to 8 years).
 Lease terms were negotiated on an individual basis and contain a wide range of different terms and conditions.
 In determining the lease term and assessing the length of the non-cancellable period, the Group applied the definition of a contract and determined the period for which the contract is enforceable.

-In addition, the Group owns several office buildings and factory buildings where its manufacturing facilities are primarily located.
-The Group is the registered owner of these property interests, including the underlying leasehold lands.
+In addition, the Group owns several office and factory buildings where its manufacturing facilities are primarily located.
+The Group entities are the registered owner of these property interests, including the underlying leasehold lands.
 Lump sum payments were made upfront to acquire these property interests.
 The leasehold land components of these owned properties are presented separately only if the payments made can be allocated reliably.